 - Capacity-building of trainers on agronomy, training techniques & application usage

-To achieve above objectives, we rely on a strong coalition of expert partners to:
+To achieve above objectives, we rely on a multi-stakeholder coalition of expert partners to:

 - Conduct field studies among targeted populations on farmers’ current rubber practices and agronomic systems to identify priority training needs